Grand Bois, Amsterdam Island

 Phylica arborea (also Phylica nitida) is an amazing plant which grows only on some sub-Antarctic islands – Amsterdam, Tristan da Cunha and Gough.
 Amsterdam Island is very far from Tristan da Cunha – thus it is a mystery how this species managed to "find" these islands.

-The tree is shrub-like, with sweet, honey scented leaves.
+The tree is shrub-like, with sweet, honey-scented leaves.
 It produces small berries and grows up to 6 – 7 m high.

-Phylica forest covered only the lowlands of the island, up to the height of some 250 m above the sea level.
+Phylica forest covered only the lowlands of the island, up to the height of some 250 m above sea level.

-Earlier, before the building of Suez Canal, the travel to Australia and New Zealand required a long trip across the Indian Ocean.
+Earlier, before the building of the Suez Canal, the travel to Australia and New Zealand required a long trip across the Indian Ocean.
 The hunting of seals and whales in the far southern seas became a profitable business in the 19th century.
-Amsterdam Island was one of the very few more or less hospitable places in the wast, deserted expanses of Southern Ocean.
+Amsterdam Island was one of the very few more or less hospitable places in the wast, deserted expanses of the Southern Ocean.

 Thus quite a few ships stopped here and harvested the forest for wood.
-In 1871 there were released five cattle and the number of these animals stabylised around 2000.
-There were released other animals – cats, pigs, goats.
+In 1871 there were released five cattle and the number of these animals stabilized around 2000.
+There were released other animals – cats, pigs, and goats.
 The biggest impact was left by cattle – animals trampled the ground and ate the trees wherever they could access them.

-Humans caused also several devastating fires – the accumulated peat was well burning in the dry periods of the year.
+Humans caused also several devastating fires – the accumulated peat was burning well in the dry periods of the year.

-When the people first saw the island, there were living at least 22 species of birds, most of them endemic to Amsterdam island.
-Now here live only 10 – 11 species of seabirds, others, including the flightless Amsterdam duck Anas marecula are extinct.
+When the people first saw the island, there were living at least 22 species of birds, most of them endemic to Amsterdam Island.
+Now here live only 10 – 11 species of seabirds, others, including the flightless Amsterdam duck Anas marecula, are extinct.

 The remaining patch of Grand Bois was encircled with a row of cypress – an introduced species of tree.
-It has been efficient – inside this "fence" there are many trees, while outside it only few Phylica arborea managed to survive in locations inaccessible to cattle.
+It has been efficient – inside this "fence" there are many trees, while outside it only a few Phylica arborea managed to survive in locations inaccessible to cattle.

 Since the 1980s there have been started activities to renovate the original ecosystem of the island.
 The island has been divided by a fence and cattle (which now represent a special value as one of the few feral herds of cattle in the world) have been translocated to the smaller half of the island.
 The Phylica trees now are replanted in the northern part of the island.

 - Amsterdam and Saint-Paul Islands temperate grasslands (AT0802), World Wildlife Fund.
-Accessed in December 24, 2011.
+Accessed on December 24, 2011.

 The landscape of the islands is spectacular, with very tall cliffs.
 Both islands are tops of volcanoes.

-Biotope is rather small area with uniform environmental conditions and specific community of life.
-Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful or have other unusual characteristics.
+Biotope is a rather small area with uniform environmental conditions and a specific community of life.
+Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful, or have other unusual characteristics.